-Welcome to Refrain from the Identical…dare to live creatively!
-A website designed by JoDee Luna to offer inspiration for lovers of creativity
+Welcome to a website designed by JoDee Luna to offer inspiration for lovers of creativity.

-I am a portrait and mixed media artist.
-I also enjoy many other forms of creative expression!
-I believe the creative process infuses us artistic types with courage to try on new artistic identities, take inspired risks, and explore imaginative ideas, so I seek to share these insights with others through my book, Refrain from the Identical, Insight and Inspiration for Creative Eclectics and this website by the same name.
+JoDee is a portrait and mixed media artist who enjoys many forms of creative expression!
+She believes the creative process infuses with courage to try on new artistic identities, take inspired risks, and explore imaginative ideas, so she seeks to share insights with others through her art, book, Refrain from the Identical, Insight and Inspiration for Creative Eclectics, and this website by the same name.

 JoDee Luna’s Bio

 This author, artist, and educator describes herself as a creative eclectic due to her diverse history, multiple talents, and various career pursuits.
 She enjoys a host of creative expressions as evidenced by her various portfolios.